dani8439/js_advanced_concepts/Section7/notes.md

 compose has an arity of 2.
 MultiplyByThree has an arity of 1. (from previous lecture).

 Good idea fewer number of parameters there are in a function, the easier it is to use that function.
 More parameters a function has, harder it is to compose it.
 With arity there is no hard right or wrong.
 Like to stick to less (personal preference).

+# Is FP the Answer to Everything?

+Idea of FP is the idea of separation of data and functions, data and the effects.
+Keeping functions small, pure, and composable.
+Doing one thing and doing it well.
+Allows us to have a predictable program that minimizes bugs as everything is so simple.
+As long as we can even out the bugs, can build really complex programs out of these smaller ones.
+But times where OP is better.